 ICC Greece Report: Christian Refugees in Greece Urgently in Need of Safe Haven

 A survey of the Christian minority within the overall refugee population in Greece has highlighted an urgent need for action.
 There is a serious lack of understanding of the specific threats faced by minority groups within the wider refugee population.
 Christians interviewed felt afraid for their lives in the camps because of their religion.
 Testimonies consistently bore witness to the specific targeting of Christians and the threat to their physical safety as a result.
 Such testimonies included targeted attacks involving beatings with wood, cables, pipes; threats at knife-point; gang rape; daily death threats and intimidation, including threats of beheading; as well as destruction of property and slashing of tents.
-With the hot summer weather approaching, conditions in the camps are likely to deteriorate, along with the mental health of the Christian minority who are forced to live covertly among radicalised Muslims, some of whom openly claim to be Daesh, Taliban, Al-Nusra and other extremist groups.
+Especially in the hot summer weather, conditions in overcrowded camps deteriorate, along with the mental health of the Christian minority who are forced to live covertly among radicalised Muslims, some of whom openly claim to be Daesh, Taliban, Al-Nusra and other extremist groups.

 There is a very real and pressing need to separate people groups within refugee accommodation.
 Western governments and those involved in providing aid to this humanitarian crisis must consider and address the needs of minority groups.
 If they do not, they are neglecting their duty to protect the human rights of all people.